 Our Counseling and Psychological Services (CAPS) staff members recognize that many factors – including culture, racial/ethnic identities, socioeconomic status, sex, gender, sexual orientation, political viewpoints, religious/spiritual and/or philosophical beliefs, and physical and cognitive abilities – are salient in students' lives, and we are committed to welcoming all clients with respect and sensitivity.
 We offer:

-- “Let’s Talk” drop-in consultation at many different on-campus locations during the academic year
+- “Let’s Talk” drop-in consultation with identity-specific CAPS providers offered online and at different campus locations

-- Free 25-minute individual counseling sessions, with the ability to request to see a specific counselor (view our counselor bios here)
+- Individual counseling sessions with the ability to request to see a specific counselor (view our counselor bios here)

 At Cornell Health, we are committed to continually working to educate ourselves and dismantle our own unconscious biases, and to develop anti-racist, anti-sexist, anti-heteronormative services and programs that help all students feel welcome.
 Our 220+ staff members come from diverse cultural and clinical backgrounds, represent different abilities and identities (related to gender, age, sexual orientation, faith, etc.), and strive to be inclusive of the full spectrum of diversity represented among our patients and clients.